Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.speedFactor(f: number)`: Sets the speed factor of the block
 - `.jumpFactor(f: number)`: Sets the jump factor of the block
 - `.sound(sound: SoundType)`: Sets the sound type the block uses
-- `.lightLevel(lightLevel: Function<BlockState, number>)`: Sets the light level, in the range [0, 15], of teh block, as a function of its state
+- `.lightLevel(lightLevel: Function<BlockState, number>)`: Sets the light level, in the range [0, 15], of the block, as a function of its state
 - `.strength(destroyTime: number, explosionResistance: number)`: Sets the destroy time and explosion resistance of the block
 - `.instabreak()`: Makes the block instabreak
 - `.strength(f: number)`: Sets the destroy time and explosion resistance of the block